Your Ultimate Rome Travel Guide

 The Eternal City.
 The City of Love.
 Rome has earned many nicknames, but it is perhaps best known for being the capital of Italy and a stunning city full of rich history, ancient architecture, and incredible food.

 Planning your first visit to Rome?
 Make the most of your trip with our practical travel guide, which covers all the basics from packing and getting there to saving money on the best attractions.
+Also, refer to our Rome safety guide, which provides guidance on safe travel tips.
+Make sure you also check out our Paris travel guide.

 Getting to Rome can be half the fun!—if you enjoy long flights.
 And it’s no secret that international flights are expensive.
 Fortunately, there are some tips you can follow to help save on your airfare to Rome.
 From there, it’s just a matter of getting from the airport to Rome’s beautiful city center.